 So tell me something: Have you been kicking it around here long enough to remember when I blogged 7 days a week (back when we called this space Making Love In The Kitchen)?
 Much has changed since those days, but the important stuff has stayed the same – mainly that I love creating recipes with you in mind.
 Today’s easy recipe: Apple chips!

-Sure, you can buy these ready made, but they are just so fun to make.
+Sure, you can buy these ready-made, but they are just so fun to make.
 And the smell of them baking in the oven with that little hint of cinnamon is so good.
 Oh yes!
 I can’t really take credit for apple chips.
 That’s a bit like taking credit for popcorn or kale chips.
-You take a food that’s awesome, and you change it a little with some heat and shazaam, you create a special treat.
+You take an awesome fod, and you change it a little with some heat and shazaam, you create a special treat.

 HEALTH BENEFITS OF APPLES

 You really get a lot of nutritional bang for your buck when purchasing apples, particularly when they’re in season.
 They contain: